-\begin{remark} In Corollary~\ref{cor_A_LC} (1), (2) we have ${\rm Im}\,\Phi \subset {\cal H}^u(X \times [0,1], \tilde{d})^I_b$. \end{remark}
+\begin{remark} In Corollary~\ref{cor_LC_uniform isotopy} (1), (2) we have ${\rm Im}\,\Phi \subset {\cal H}^u_b(X \times [0,1], \tilde{d})^I$. \end{remark}

-In \cite[Section 5.6]{Ru} for any kind of topology on function spaces (Whitney, uniform and compact-open topologies, etc), formulated is a weaker notion of local contractibility of homeomorphism groups based on continuous selections of isotopies to the identity map.
-As for the uniform topology this formulation just means replacing uniform isotopies by level-wise uniform isotopies in Corollary~\ref{cor_A_LC}.
+In \cite[Section 5.6]{Ru} for any kind of topology on function spaces (Whitney, uniform and compact-open topologies, etc), a weaker notion of local contractibility of homeomorphism groups is formulated based on continuous selections of isotopies to the identity map.
+As for the uniform topology this formulation just means replacing uniform isotopies by level-wise uniform isotopies in Corollary~\ref{cor_LC_uniform isotopy}.

-\begin{defn} We say that ${\cal H}^u(X, d)$ is locally contractible* if there exist a neighborhood ${\cal U}$ of $\id_X$ in ${\cal H}^u(X, d)_b$ and a map
+\begin{defn} We say that ${\cal H}^u(X, d)$ is locally contractible* if there exist a neighborhood ${\cal U}$ of $\id_X$ in ${\cal H}^u_b(X, d)$ and a map

 such that for each $h \in {\cal U}$ the image $\Phi(h)$ is a level-wise bounded uniform isotopy from $h$ to $\id_X$.
-The map $\Phi$ is called a local contraction* of ${\cal H}^u(X, d)_b$.
-If we can take ${\cal U} = {\cal H}^u(X, d)_b$, then we say that ${\cal H}^u(X, d)_b$ is contractible* and call the map $\Phi$ a contraction* of ${\cal H}^u(X, d)_b$. \end{defn}
+The map $\Phi$ is called a local contraction* of ${\cal H}^u_b(X, d)$.
+If we can take ${\cal U} = {\cal H}^u_b(X, d)$, then we say that ${\cal H}^u_b(X, d)$ is contractible* and call the map $\Phi$ a contraction* of ${\cal H}^u_b(X, d)$. \end{defn}